jhud/lisp/README.md

 I tried to write as much as I could without reference to any future work, only using what is found in the paper.

 ## The Python files
-I did mulitple implementations, since the paper goes through multiple steps to arrive at a "final" language.
+I built multiple implementations of increasing complexity, since the paper goes through multiple steps to arrive at a "final" language.

 The original paper does not give a definitive syntax for a usable language; it is a theoretical work.
 It was later adapted into something practical.